OfficeDev/Office-Addin-Scripts/packages/office-addin-manifest/README.md

 # Office-Addin-Manifest

-Provides the ability to view and modify the manifest for Office Add-ins.
+This package provides the ability to parse, display, and modify the manifest file for Office Add-ins.

 For more information, see the [documentation]( https://docs.microsoft.com/en-us/office/dev/add-ins/develop/add-in-manifests).